ChristopherWilkerson/DevNotes/README.md

 Don't use viewport units for everything.
 Especially text.
 Makes things flow nicely, but not user friendly.

+FLOAT AND CLEAR

 in general, float: left used more than float right. float right reverses order sometimes.

+clear always forces a new line. in general, clear: both is the one you want to use. clear: left only applies to float:left stuff.

+**centering a div

+	if want all items on a page to be centered, can create a div that contains all the body or whatever you want, then define a width.
+Then set margin-left: auto; and margin-right: auto;
+ 	this will make sure space on the left will always equal space on the right.